1:1 Device Program

 Your child will not be using the laptop in every class so there will be ample downtime in which your child’s eyes will be able to rest.
 In order to avoid eye-strain, the school will include instruction in proper use of the laptop including the proper distance to best view the screen and the setting up of the proper screen resolution and viewing angle.

-Will I be able to use the Internet from home on my Computer?
+Will I be able to use the Internet from home on my device?

 Yes, the school will not be placing any restrictions on the parent owned machines.
 It will be the parent’s responsibility to provide any needed technical assistance to connect to resources outside the SFS campus.